The Christian O'Connell Show: Podcast

+The Brightsiders Platinum Club

+In February 2026, the show launched its listeners’ club, created in response to the large connection the audiences developed with the program.

+Members receive access to a private Facebook group, early alerts, Timewaster previews, and other exclusive content.
+Each member is issued a digital membership card, granted “founding member” status, and invited to choose their own membership number.
+Christian also sends a weekly Friday message to the group, and in‑person meet‑ups are planned as part of the community experience.
+To join, listeners contact the show with their preferred number and the story behind it.
+Additionally, it offers a behind‑the‑scenes episode.

+Membership number 1 is permanently reserved for Peter Logan, a much‑loved listener who died in early 2020 following a battle with bowel cancer.
+Logan first contacted the show to raise awareness about screening and was invited to co‑host an episode in February 2019.
+His impact on O’Connell and the team was significant, and the number is held in his honour.

 Competitions & Special Events

 Sing It For Melbourne

 In mid-August 2018, the Global Liveability index was released from the Economist Intelligence Unit, which showed that Vienna had unseated Melbourne as the best city to live in.
 Christian, after conversing with the mayor, decided that Melbourne needed a song about how wonderful it is, somewhat similar to the idea of Ultravox's 1981 hit "Vienna", as he thought that was the only thing Vienna had over Melbourne.
 Jack Post wrote the song, with input from listeners.

 The song reached #1 on the iTunes rock chart.
 All proceeds from the song are being donated to the Starlight Foundation.